AUTO Focus 2

 Andre Kertesz Diary Of Light

-This book offers a comprehensive portrait of André Kertész’s illustrious career through a curated selection of photographs taken during his lifetime.
+This book offers a comprehensive portrait of André Kertész’s illustrious career through a curated selection of photographs made during his lifetime.
 With his signature elegance and precision, Kertész captures a diverse array of subjects, including portraits, still lifes, fashion, and travel scenes from locations such as Hungary, France, and the United States.
 Diary of Light showcases Kertész’s versatility and keen eye for detail, providing insight into his creative process and the world of mid-century photography.

 Next